whowgames/documentation/REST-API/documentation.md

 GameSessions::get
 -----------------

 The call *get* is used to request data for the current game session, including game and user data.
+This call can only be used once and is not allowed a second time for the given token.
+Make sure to **always** call this method on game startup.

-Please note that game settings can be changed by subsequent requests and events like leveling up for example.
+Please note that game settings can be changed by subsequent requests and events like leveling up for example and are therefor not fix.

 #### HTTP Method